ultimodruido/myworld_remote/doc/firmware.rst

 .. data:: transmitter_routine.py

 This script convert the received bis over serial link into pulses for the IR transmitter.
-It blinks the red led when transmitting
+It blinks the red led when transmitting.